opalhasson/Championship/README.md

 # Championship
 championship was written in JavaFx.
-There was been use of MVC model.
+There has been use of MVC model.